prof-rossetti/internet-technologies/projects/personal-website/project.md

 Plan, design, and develop a website for personal or professional purposes.
 The website can feature a person, place, or business, or serve some other purpose.
 The website's content can be real or fictitious.

-You are encouraged to use a front-end web development framework like [Twitter Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to reduce development efforts and leverage familiar web conventions.
+You are encouraged to leverage a front-end web development framework like [Twitter Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to reduce development efforts.

 ### Requirements